Latest Version: UCP 2.15b changelog download

 Getting to know the code

 The patcher operates with CodeBlocks.
 Every CodeBlock is an array of byte which will be scanned in the exe.
-These CodeBlocks are use to identify (ident) the correct part of the exe.
+These CodeBlocks are used to identify (ident) the correct part of the exe.
 To simplify it, you are not saying you want to override 4 bytes on address 0x6B90E8, you say search for these bytes then we are saying write some bytes then skip X bytes then write some bytes again.
 You can see every change applied in the patcher in the changes list in Version.cs.
-These changes will be rendered as Options in the patcher in their correspondig tab set by their ChangeType.
+These changes will be rendered as Options in the patcher in their corresponding tab set by their ChangeType.

 Making a change

 Let's look at one of the simplest changes in this patcher, search for 0x004CBCD5 in Version.cs.
 This is the Disable sleeping mode for lack of resources option under AI lords tab.
 Let's take a look at its structure.
 We create a new Change instance, set its titleIdent to ai_nosleep, now this titleIdent will be the change's title, you can edit this in the Localization/English.txt or german/polish/russian etc. If you open the localization and search for ai_nosleep, you can find the title and its description which will be used when generating the option.
 The second parameter of the Change constructor is the type of the change, this determines the tab this option gets on, then we have enabledDefault and exclusive.
 Inside the Change, we have a DefaultHeader instantiated, which is used to create the header of the option.
 This also gets a descrIdent which will be our description when the option is expanded.
-If you want to create an option where it has suboptions such as the AI Attack target change one, you can take a look on how to do that at if you search for ai_attacktarget in Version.cs.
+If you want to create an option where it has suboptions such as the AI Attack target change one, you can take a look at how to do this if you search for ai_attacktarget in Version.cs.
 Any binary command you add under the header will be applied when the option is selected and the patcher starts installing.

 Adding code: Part 1